openPanfu/CMS/readme.md

 ### Advanced

-If you want to run your InformationServer from the CMS you should place your InformationServer inside the 'InformationServer' folder in public.
+## But I don't want to run my InformationServer from the CMS
+This will be supported next commit.
+## But I am using an external host (CDN) for the flashclient files
+This will be supported next commit.